Skip to main content

 • Clear communication and promotion of values and behaviours expected of our staff and students.

-• A variety of training – e.g. cultural awareness, Indigenous cultural awareness.
+• A variety of training – e.g., cultural awareness and anti-racism, Indigenous cultural awareness.

 Celebrating and supporting cultural diversity

-• The University offers leave for staff to participate in cultural and religious days of observance.
+• UTS offers leave for staff to participate in cultural and religious days of observance.
 (See the Enterprise Agreement under ‘Personal Leave’).
+Students can also access exam/assessment/class exemption during a cultural or religious holiday.
+Check out the NSW Government's Towards peace: Calendar for cultural diversity to see upcoming events and dates for 2026.

 • The UTS Multicultural Women's Network aims to enable multicultural women to realise their full potential and experience equity and justice at UTS.
 The network welcomes UTS professionals, students and academics, continuing/tenured, fixed-term and sessional/casual staff members and HDR students who identify as women and who have been minoritised based on their cultural, ethnic or linguistic background.
 Join the MWN network.